Cyezd/fm/README.md

 Check out our [iOS version](https://github.com/feedfm/iOS-RadioPlayer) as well!

 # Android-RadioPlayer Demo Setup from scratch
-To setup the **Andriod-RadioPlayer** demo from scratch using Android Studio, follow the steps below.
+To setup the **Andriod-RadioPlayer** demo (from with in the project, `radioplayer`) from scratch using Android Studio, follow the steps below.
 The demo is mainly to help familiarize new developers with the player and allow testing and interaction with the base UI components.
 To view instructions on integration into an existing application, scroll down to **Integrate the Android-RadioPlayer into an existing application**.

 ## Download Android Studio
 If you have not already, [download Andriod Studio](https://developer.android.com/studio/index.html) and followup the setup instructions [here](https://developer.android.com/studio/install.html).

 ## Clone the Andriod-RadioPlayer repository
-To obtain the Andriod-RadioPlayer demo code, clone the Github repository:
+To obtain the Andriod-RadioPlayer code, clone the Github repository:
 ````
 git clone https://github.com/feedfm/Android-RadioPlayer.git
 ````
+Or you may download the latest release here: [https://github.com/feedfm/Android-RadioPlayer/archive/master.zip](https://github.com/feedfm/Android-RadioPlayer/archive/master.zip)

 ## Import the Andriod-RadioPlayer project into Android Studio
-In order to interact with the Andriod-RadioPlayer in Android Studio, you must import the project.
+In order to interact with the Andriod-RadioPlayer `radioplayer` demo in Android Studio, you must import the project.

 ### To import the project